troy-west/apache-kafka-three-ways/README.md

 By developers, for developers, our workshop takes new starters through the nuts and bolts of Kafka.
 We explain the big ideas, layered abstractions, and gradual evolution of Kafka over the last decade.

-Morning session materials provided as a reveal.js presentation and Q+A (theory).
+Morning materials provided as a reveal.js presentation and Q+A (theory).

-Afternoon session materials provided as [Java](https://github.com/troy-west/apache-kafka-number-stations) and [Clojure](https://github.com/troy-west/apache-kafka-number-stations-clj) projects (practice) where we solve the mystery of the Number Stations.
+Afternoon materials provided as [Java](https://github.com/troy-west/apache-kafka-number-stations) and [Clojure](https://github.com/troy-west/apache-kafka-number-stations-clj) projects (practice) where we solve the mystery of the Number Stations.

 We offer a [guided, full day workshop with your team](http://www.troywest.com/workshops) - or use and adapt these MIT licensed materials as you see fit.